Combine the benefits of working at home and at the office

 Flexible working hours

 Home workers also say they can work better thanks to the flexible working hours.
 Now, they can work when and where their biological rhythm and personal situation allow.
-With flexible working hours, employees can go out for a walk or a dentist’s appointment.
+And it allows them to go out for a walk or a dentist’s appointment.
 They work more at times that suit them, and therefore they get more work done.

 Reduced carbon emissions and travel costs